stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `find NAME [MORE_KEYWORDS]`
-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive.
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The order of the keywords does not matter.
-* Partial matches will be displayed as results as well. e.g. `Han` will match `Hans`
+* Supports partial matching from the start of each word in a contact's name.
-* Only the name is searched when no flags are provided as input.
+* Name is searched by default when no flags (or invalid flags) are given as input.
 </div>

 <div markdown="block" class="alert alert-success">